axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 Descriptive Elements in the Task Widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first highlighted element in the task list, which is activated by the shortcut, includes the following information:
+The shortcut activates the first highlighted element in the task list, which then reads out the following information.

 - **Task Name**: The name or title of the task.
 - **Priority**: The priority level of the task (e.g., High, Medium, Low).